For the media

 Should I choose a spray, stick or lotion?

 The type of sunscreen you use is a matter of personal preference, says Dr. Littler.
-Some people like a cream for better moisturization, or gels for being clearer on the skin, while others favor sticks for easier application.
+Some people like a cream for better moisturization or gels because they are clearer on the skin, while others favor sticks for easier application.

 While sprays are another popular choice, Dr. Littler emphasizes the importance of a thorough application.
-Make sure to rub the sunscreen in during application.
+Make sure to rub the sunscreen in during application, he advises.
 This ensures you’ll have complete coverage and prevent missed areas on the body, which could lead to sunburn.

 4